LorenzoSapora/sush-us/_posts/2013-04-01-super-adventure-box-album.markdown

 hattip: "ArenaNet's Guild Wars 2 team. https://www.guildwars2.com/en/"
 ---

-Releasing anything on April first is always a risky thing to do, but if you bundle it with a massive addition to the original game and then release the OST for **free**, you must be doing something right.<!--more-->
+Releasing anything on April first is always a risky thing to do, but if you bundle it with a massive addition to the original game and then release the OST for **free**, you must be doing something right.

 Below you can check out all the tracks individually here.